Terms and Conditions

 We take your privacy seriously.
 Personal data provided will be used solely for the purpose of shipping and compliance with international and customs regulations.
 The SMP securely stores data and documents - and will not be shared with third parties, except as necessary for the provision of services e.g. Customs Brokerage services.

-The Organiser is very mindful of the fact that the two critical documents handled are copies of your passport and driver license.
+The Organiser is mindful of the fact that the two critical documents handled are copies of the Client's passport and driver license.
 The SMP will permanently delete all Client data and documents 90 days post completion of a Shipment.
 The Organiser will retain Client contact details on another secure platform.

 Contact Us